 The program offers instruction in a wide range of applications and practical examples of automated manufacturing, including both theory and function of digital and industrial electronics, hydraulics/pneumatics, robotic systems, programming languages and alarm management.
 The three main areas of study in the program are electro-mechanical systems, programmable logic controllers (PLCs), and robotics.
 The program also offers instruction in distributed control systems (DCS) and SCADA systems.
 The online course material is delivered using a combination of theory and labs which feature state-of-the-art simulation software (LogixSim).
 LogixSim is a suite of software products that include electronics, PLCs and robotics simulation.

 One of the main features of the program is the integration of theory with laboratory experiments and projects.
 Students who enrol in the program receive a licensed copy of LogixSim, which includes both 2D- and 3D-simulation software and features CircuitLogix, RoboLogix, PLCLogix, and 3Dlab simulation products.

 This module provides a general overview of automation systems and the role of automation in industry.
 It also covers the basic principles of flexible automation and flexible manufacturing systems.
 The advantages of automation are outlined, and the main components associated with automation systems are explored.
+Automation safety is also discussed in detail.
 An introduction to automation simulation is presented with an emphasis on practical application.